 The Pull roll drives can operate under tension or draw feed.
 Tension mode runs on a specific line tension; draw mode runs as a percentage faster or slower than the line speed.
 Tension mode is set in kg/cm2.
 Electrical force transducers (load cells) monitor the actual tension on the web and moderate the speed of the drive to maintain the tension setpoint.

-Pull roll

-Pull roll

 The Pull roll follows after the Perforator.
 This unit, in its sum, ensures that the web is aligned, properly tensioned, and moving at the proper speed.